clinical-meteor/hipaa-logger/README.md

 ````

 ====================================================
-#### Code Sample
+#### Callback Example

 In typical situations, HIPAA events will occur as parts of other functions, usually related to adding, viewing, or removing data.
+Attaching the HipaaLoger to callbacks and hooks is a best practice.

 ````js
 Template.samplePage.events({